 Website & Turkey Tracks – J.R.
 Bale

 Rick Anderson, Patrick Annelli, J.R.
-Bale, Linda Kale, Margaret Maurer, Barbara Pape, Gail Souren, Carol Smith.
-(There is currently one vacancy.)
+Bale, Linda Kale, Margaret Maurer, Barbara Pape, Gail Souren, Carol Smith and Sara Jane Vignali.

 The Society always welcomes new members.
 Members will also receive mailed copies of the Turkey Tracks newsletter.

 Individual Membership – $15/year

 Business Sponsorship – $35/year